It’s not what you look at that matters, it’s what you see. — Henry David Thoreau

 It is cavalier to suggest that the current plan “meets Bedford’s needs” — because a solution that pleases some of the people and deeply saddens many others is not a solution.
 It is a breach — that can only be healed by shining more light on the issues that have not been addressed.

 This is a perfect example of why people worked hard during a time of rapid expansion to establish a Historic District.
-They realized that only a body vested with the power to protect the town’s intrinsic value could withstand urgent, short-term pressures and require solutions that honor both the past and the present.
+They realized that only a body vested with the power to protect the town’s intrinsic value could withstand urgent, short-term pressures and require solutions that honor both the present and the past.

 A “stakeholder” is anyone with something at risk when a policy is being discussed.